PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 Each Pod is meant to run a single instance of a given application.
 If you want to scale your application horizontally (to provide more overall resources by running more instances), you should use multiple Pods, one for each instance.
-In Kubernetes, this is typically referred to as _replication_.
+In PlaidCloud, this is typically referred to as _replication_.
 Replicated Pods are usually created and managed as a group by a workload resource and its {{< glossary_tooltip text="controller" term_id="controller" >}}.

-See [Pods and controllers](#pods-and-controllers) for more information on how Kubernetes uses workload resources, and their controllers, to implement application scaling and auto-healing.
+See [Pods and controllers](#pods-and-controllers) for more information on how PlaidCloud uses workload resources, and their controllers, to implement application scaling and auto-healing.

 ### How Pods manage multiple containers